 Most of the new buildings were in the then fashionable Art Deco style, but classical and Spanish Mission designs were also employed.
 Features from elsewhere were incorporated and, as you might expect, there was frequent use of patterns from Maori art.
 You might be more surprised to spot Egyptian design features: interest in all things Egyptian was sparked off across the world after the discovery of Tutankhamun’s tomb in 1922.

 As a result the Napier architecture is remarkably homogeneous.
 And over the years attempts have been made to preserve the original style.
 So, for instance, shops with modern fronts still retain their Art Deco features on the upper storeys.

 You can still find one or two older buildings if you look hard enough.
 Conservation House (the former courthouse) is a colonial style structure dating from 1873.
 And the Six Sisters are a row of late Victorian houses on Marine Parade.
 These were supposedly the work of a builder who wanted a house for each of his six daughters!

-We began our exploration at the Art Deco Centre, where we picked up a Self Guided Walk leaflet.
-Then we set off along the main shopping streets, a visual feast of geometric shapes and candy coloured pastels.
-We walked slowly to take in all the details: the barley twist columns, the zigzags and the patterned glass.
+I began my exploration at the Art Deco Centre, where I picked up a Self Guided Walk leaflet.
+Then I set off along the main shopping streets, a visual feast of geometric shapes and candy coloured pastels.
+I walked slowly to take in all the details: the barley twist columns, the zigzags and the patterned glass.

 Perhaps best known is the Daily Telegraph Building.
 This incorporates several elements of Art Deco style, with straight lines, ziggurats and classic light fittings in the foyer.
-The other “must see” building is the ASB Bank, where we stepped inside to admire the Maori influenced carvings and painted designs.
+The other “must see” building is the ASB Bank, where I stepped inside to admire the Maori influenced carvings and painted designs.

-Later we stopped at the 1930s style bar of the Masonic Hotel.
+Later I stopped at the 1930s style bar of the Masonic Hotel.
 Outside the hotel festival-goers with big hats and colourful parasols were climbing out of their classic cars.
-It was as if we were in a place where time had stood still.
+It was as if this was a place where time had stood still.